October 13, 2022 - Business IntelligenceData AnalyticsData EngineeringManufacturingSupply

 Ready?
 Let’s dive in.

-The amount of data created by consumers doubles every two years, and yet, only 1% of it gets harnessed.
-Despite recognizing the power of data, most companies and their supply chains in particular still struggle with a few common issues:
+The amount of data created by consumers doubles every two years, whereas only 1% of it gets harnessed.
+Despite recognizing the power of data, most companies and their supply chains still struggle with these common issues:

 • Lack of holistic visibility

 The increased pace of globalization and numerous inter-dependencies across a network have made modern supply chains more complex than ever before.
 While supply departments gather enormous amounts of data from multiple locations, they struggle with bringing it all together.
-As a result, lots of significant data sets, such as point-of-sale data, inventory data, or production volumes data, often get trapped in departmental silos, making it impossible to spot obstacles before they become serious problems.
+Many significant data sets, such as point-of-sale data, inventory data, or production volumes data, get trapped in departmental silos, making it impossible to spot issues before they become serious problems.
 What’s more, a majority of the data exists in its native or raw form.
 Examples of such unstructured data may include data in logs, images, documents, invoices, or emails.
-As opposed to structured data, such as names, addresses, or geolocation, unstructured data offers poor visibility.
+Unlike structured data, such as names, addresses or geolocation, unstructured data offers poor visibility.

 • Dubious and incomplete data

 Because data comes from many different sources, organizations face the challenge of poorly integrated ERPs and ingested data.
 Inaccurate, incomplete, or out-of-date data causes a bias within the supply department information set.
-In fact, only 8% of companies trust the data coming from their supply chains.
+In fact, only eight percent of companies trust the data coming from their supply chains.

 What’s more, manual data entry remains a common approach.
-Almost half of supply chain managers still rely mostly on manual processes, serious time wasters that introduce redundant workloads and significantly slow time to market.
-On top of that, manual data entry increases the number of errors, raising the tide of mistrust around data and thus creating a vicious circle.
+Almost half of supply chain managers still rely mostly on manual processes, meaning redundant workloads and significantly slower times to market.
+Manual data entry increases the number of errors, raising the tide of mistrust around data, all of which creates a vicious circle.

 • Legislation and compliance